What is Engineering Innovation?

 Frederick, MD 21701

-Marie Harold will be joining us for her second summer.
-She teaches science at Oakdale High School in Ijamsville, MD.
+Ms. Marie Harold teaches science at Oakdale High School in Ijamsville, MD.
+She joined Engineering Innovation in 2018.

 Click the link below for answers to the most frequently asked questions regarding the Engineering Innovation residential program.